kashmir96/osoappliance/content/directory/appliance-rental/euro-solutions.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/euro-solutions.webp
+ image: /img/laundryappliance/338.webp
- alt: 'Logo for Euro Solutions the Appliance Rental business from Wellington, New Zealand'
+ alt: 'NewZealand from eurosolutions'
 ---

 Euro Solutions is an Appliance Rental business located in Wellington, New Zealand.